threefoldtech/tfgrid-sdk-ts/packages/UI/docs/script_editor.md

 **Note**: If you choose to use the `threefoldConnectorProvider` extension, make sure it is properly installed and configured in your environment.

-Now, you can seamlessly integrate the Script Editor Signing into your web application using the Script Editor Web Component with your preferred provider or extension.
+Now, seamlessly integrate the Script Editor Signing into your web application using the Script Editor Web Component with your preferred provider or extension.